websanco/liferay-learn/docs/dxp/latest/en/site-building/developer-guide/reference/fragments/fragment-specific-tags-reference.md

 > Available: Liferay DXP 7.4+

 You can change the Fragment configuration fields depending on the Page's target language.
-For example, for a Button Fragment, you can define a button type when the page language is en-US, and a different button type when the page language is es-ES.
+For example, on a Button Fragment you can define one button type when the page language is en-US, and a different button type when the page language is es-ES.
 To localize a Fragment configuration field, use the `localizable` attribute.

 ```note::
     The `localizable` attribute is not available for Fragment configuration fields where the `configurationRole` property is set to `style`.
 ```

-In the following code excerpt, the Button Fragment configuration includes the `localizable` attribute set to `true` for the `fields` section under `fieldSets`.
+In the following code excerpt, the Button Fragment configuration sets the `localizable` attribute to `true` for the `fields` section under `fieldSets`.
 The `localizable` attribute is set at the field level.
 In the example, there is only one `buttonType` field.
-If you have a fragment with multiple fields, you can set the `localizable` attribute for each one of them:
+If you have a fragment with multiple fields, you can set the `localizable` attribute for each one:

 ```markup
 "fieldSets": [